AnjaWer/Diffusion-of-clean-cooking-practices-in-refugee-camps/README.md

 ## Further description
-A description of the model can be found in the thesis with the same name available in the TU Delft repository (https://repository.tudelft.nl/).
+A description of the model can be found in the thesis under the same name available in the TU Delft repository (https://repository.tudelft.nl/).